Iraq–Turkey relations

 Iraqi–Turkish relations are foreign relations between Iraq and Turkey.
-From late 2011 relations between the two countries have undergone strained turbulence.
-The two countries share a close historical and cultural heritage.
+From late 2011, relations between the two countries have undergone strained turbulence.
+The two countries share historical and cultural heritages.

 Turkey has an embassy in Baghdad, and a consulate general in Mosul, Basra and Erbil.
 While Iraq has an embassy in Ankara and consulate general in Istanbul and Gaziantep.
 The ambassador of Iraq in Ankara, Turkey, is Mr. Abdul Amir Kamil Abi Tabikh, who has been the representative of Iraq since 5 March 2009.
 The Iraqi mission in Turkey includes a defense attaché and commerce office in Ankara, and a general consulate in Istanbul.
 The Ambassador of Turkey in Baghdad, Iraq, is Derya Kanbay, who has been in office since 20 January 2007.
 The Turkish Embassy in Baghdad also possesses a commerce office.

 Political relations in chronological order

-Despite the fact that Turkey-Iraq relations have different epochs in history, the two nations are interconnected by various cultural similarities, since Iraqis, along with Syrians, Lebanese, and Egyptians, have traces of Turkish ancestry owing to the chronology with the Ottoman Empire.
 In order to clarify the relations between Turkey and Iraq, these different stages should be clarified.
 First of all, these two countries emerged as sovereign countries after the First World War; Iraq became a political unity as a British mandate, and Republic of Turkey became a sovereign country apart from the Ottoman Empire.
 Although Turkey became an official state in the international arena by the Lausanne Treaty of 1923, the Grand National Assembly in Ankara, founder of modern Turkey, was actually running the government since 1920.